Ground Plane Polling for 6DoF Pose Estimation of Objects on the Road: Related Research

 Archetypal studies that make use of 3D object proposals for monocular detection are presented by Chen et al. in~\cite{chen20153d, chen2016monocular}.
 In these studies, the authors first sample candidate 3D boxes using a ground plane assumption and object size priors.
 These boxes are then scored by exploiting different cues like semantic and instance classes, context, shape, location etc. Although these methods work well on 2D detection tasks, they fail to localize objects accurately in 3D.

 Unlike previous methods, some recent studies have chosen to enforce geometric constraints to obtain the 6DoF pose of objects.
 In~\cite{mousavian20173d}, Mousavian et al. only predict the orientation of objects, and use the fact that the perspective projection of a 3D bounding box should fit tightly within its 2D detection window.
+This constraint, expressed as a linear system of equations, when solved, results in the desired 6DoF pose of the object.
 In a more straightforward approach, the authors in~\cite{tekin2017real} use a single shot network to predict 2D projections of all 8 corners and the centroid of the 3D bounding box, and use these 2D-3D correspondences to obtain the 6DoF pose of the object by solving the Perspective-n-Point (PnP) problem.
 These methods, although conceptually simple and straightforward to implement, rely on the accuracy of all predicted entities.